itspancakeman/CollinsComprehensiveCookingChronicle/README.md

 ![db-schema](https://github.com/itspancakeman/Poject-2--FullStackApplication/assets/111628154/b561f6f8-2897-4b66-9072-96266a305719)

-Below here you can also find a link to my user stories, which are built out in Vira, a scrum template tool.
+Below here you can also find a link to my user stories, which are built out in Jira, a scrum template tool.